atk4/data/docs/results.rst

 Similarly to other methods, this will have the data mapped into your fields for you and server-side expressions executed that are embedded in the query.

-By default - 'only_fields' will be presented as well as system fields.
+By default - `onlyFields` will be presented as well as system fields.

 Fetching data through action
 ----------------------------